 Research has shown that an overactive complement system can lead to unnecessary inflammation that damages healthy eye tissue, causing vision loss.

 Complement Factor I

-Based on this finding, we created a gene therapy that delivers a copy of the CFI gene into a person’s cells to create more CFI protein.
+Based on this finding, we created an investigational gene therapy that encodes a human CFI transgene into a person’s cells, which is designed to create more CFI protein.